 **Absence request procedure**

-Submit copies of any supporting documents (e.g. letters from the hospital) which show the exceptional/urgent nature of the leave requested, with the absence request form (completed).
+Please submit copies of any supporting documents (e.g. letters from the hospital) which show the exceptional/urgent nature of the leave requested, with the absence request form (completed) which can be obtained from the school office.

 Encouraging Excellent Attendance - Fixed Penalty Notices